 Homeownership remains the American dream

-The insanely hot housing market — driven in part by the pandemic — may have made owning a home even more desirable.
+The insanely hot housing market — driven in part by the pandemic and historically low mortgage rates — may have made owning a home even more desirable.
 Still, homeownership has long been a hallmark of success and financial security in the U.S., so it should be no surprise that 88% of consumers would rather own a home than rent.

 Homeownership does come with plenty of benefits, both personal and financial.
 Homeowners have the comfort of shelter and the ability to add home equity to their net worth.
 Renters are likely well-versed in these benefits, as 76% of those who currently rent would prefer to own.